 This bar is everything a speakeasy should be, with an intimate space, hidden entrance, unique performances, creative drinks, and the right amount of kitsch.
 In fact, it’s an original, dating back to the Prohibition Era.
-Just enter the Green Door Tavern and head down the stairs in the back to find this hidden haven.
+Just enter the Green Door Tavern and head down the stairs in the back to find this speakeasy bar in Chicago.
 You’ll be placed in a waiting room, most likely, since the bar’s capacity is a meager 37, but trust us, a visit here is sure to be a memorable one.

 We’d consider this bar to be a more subdued version of a speakeasy—perfect for a relaxed gathering.
 The underground, dimly lit space has comfortable seating and a menu that exclusively features regional spirits and beers.
 Just stroll into Pops for Champagne and take the stairs at the back corner of the bar to discover Watershed.

 Over a summertime weekend, the line for this tiki-style speakeasy bar in Chicago can easily stretch down the alley outside.
 Luckily, the fruity concoctions are pretty fantastic and the bar bites are delicious, so it really is worth it to brave the line.
 Keep it classic with a Mai Tai, or try something new with the Trouble in Paradise: Japanese whiskey, toasted sesame, and Sirop de Canne.

 For those curious enough to venture into the Loop, Brando’s Speakeasy is the perfect first stop.
 Enjoy a fine-crafted cocktail from their sumptuous drink menu, or join the party at the karaoke lounge.
 Not a night owl?
 No problem.
 Check out Brando’s for their awesome happy hour specials: Monday–Thursday, 5–7 pm.
 And, to be fair, this one isn’t all that hard to find.
 We won’t even tell you how.

 Visit the Most Romantic Destinations in Chicago